 All countries joining the euro area are regulary assessed by the ECB and the European Commission to see if their economies comply with the four Maastricht (or convergence) criteria.
 The fourth of these criteria concerns the level of long-term interest rates.
 Article 4 of the Protocol on the convergence criteria, as referred to in Article 121 of the Treaty, states that compliance with the fourth convergence criterion "shall mean that, observed over a period of one year before the examination, a Member State has had an average nominal long-term interest rate that does not exceed by more than 2 percentage points that of, at most, the three best performing Member States in terms of price stability.
 Interest rates shall be measured on the basis of long-term government bonds or comparable securities, taking into account differences in national definitions."

-In preparation for the enlargement of the EU in 2004 and 2007, the European Central Bank and the European Commission have, together with the central banks of the non-euro area EU Member States, identified representative debt securities that can be used to measure long-term nominal interest rates and alternative long-term interest rate indicators where no suitable government bonds are available.
+In preparation for each enlargement of the EU, the European Central Bank and the European Commission have, together with the central banks of the non-euro area EU Member States, identified representative debt securities that can be used to measure long-term nominal interest rates and alternative long-term interest rate indicators where no suitable government bonds are available.
 The central banks of the EU have also provided essential input on national capital markets and their structure via several surveys, designed and undertaken jointly by the ECB and the European Commission.

 The latest survey, the third edition, is entitled "Bond markets and long-term interest rates in non-euro area Member States of the European Union and in accession countries".
 Published in November 2004, it provides, for the first time, statistics for Denmark, Sweden and the United Kingdom, in addition to the 12 countries which have joined the EU since 2004.
 It thus includes 15 national chapters, each of which is divided into five sections.
 The sections describe the size and activity of the national debt securities markets, interest rates (including bond yields), as well as issues related to securities market regulation.